Samsung Electronics : South Korea's top court ruling on Samsung heir and ex-president | MarketScreener

 Park was impeached in March 2017, making her the country's first democratically elected leader to be ousted from office.
 At her trial, she denied wrongdoing.

-Samsung heir Lee was arrested a month earlier, accused of seeking presidential favours in exchange for extending Choi financial support.
+Samsung heir Lee was arrested a month earlier, accused of seeking presidential favors in exchange for extending Choi financial support.
 Samsung and Lee denied wrongdoing.

 WHAT DECISION CAN THE SUPREME COURT TAKE?